hoichi/hoichi.io/contents/blog/2019-11-04-Type-And-Test-Driven-Development.md

     );
 ```

-And with that, we’re more or less done.
+And with that, we’re green once again and more or less done.

-## Summary
+## Conclusion

-In the beginning we’ve asked ourselves if it’s possible to combine type-driven development and red-green-refactor-flavored _test_-driven development.
-And the short answer is that it is indeed possible to more or less do them both at once and do it iteratively.
+In the beginning, we’ve asked ourselves if it’s possible to combine type-driven development and red-green-refactor-flavored _test_-driven development.
+And the short answer is that it is indeed possible to do both at once and do it iteratively.

-Of course, the above is just one data point, and neither the types nor the implementation was too complicated, but in this particular example it seems the combined complexity of types and test cases is very manageable.
+Of course, the above is just one data point, and neither the types nor the implementation was too complicated.
+Still, in this particular example, it seems the combined complexity of types and test cases is very manageable.

-Here’s a few finer points:
+Here are a few finer points:

-1. You still do need unit tests even if you have types.
+1. Even with types, you still need some unit tests.
 E.g., you can’t encode sorting order in types (at least not in ML).
-2. It’s nice to be able to keep your red-green cycles short, but sometimes you still have to stop and think.
+2. It’s nice to be able to keep your red-green cycles short, but sometimes it makes more sense to slow down.
 That breaks your stride, yes, but I think the ability to stop and think when called for is as crucial for a programmer as the ability to pivot for an agile team.
 3. It pays to have a written spec, however brief, before you start coding.
-Were I to start writing my “specs” in tests, or even in types, it might take noticeably longer.
+Were we to start writing my “specs” in tests, or even in types, it might have taken noticeably more cycles.

-Or maybe not.
+4. And by the way, with the helpers we wrote, it should be relatively easy to write property tests.
+5. But that is a story for another day.